ruffcorn33/Orinoco/README.md

 ## Behind the Scenes

 This app interacts with a MySQL database called orinoco_DB.
 A schema file is included for creating the database and two tables: products and departments.
+There are two insert commands that will populate the tables with 70+ products and 4 departments.

+The app requires the nmp module [mysql].(https://www.npmjs.com/package/mysql) to handle the database queries.

+The user's MySQL password in kept protected in a .env file which is in turn handled by the npm module [dotenv].().
+The user should add a file named .env and it add a line 'MYSQL_PASSWORD=********' where ******** is the user's password.

+The app also uses these modules to format the user interface:

+[cli-Boxes].(https://www.npmjs.com/package/cli-boxes) - for border boxes

+[colors].(https://www.npmjs.com/package/colors) - for colored output

+[inquirer].(https://www.npmjs.com/package/inquirer) - for all menus

+[columnify].(https://www.npmjs.com/package/columnify) - to format listings in the manager app.

+## Install

+* Clone this repository
+* run nmp install from the command line
+* add a file named .env.
+  * add a line to .env, 'MYSQL_PASSWORD=********'
+  * where ******** is the user's password.
+* run contents of schema.sql in MySQL to create the database and data
+* Have fun shopping.

+## To Do
+* Complete the Add New Product functionality

+## The Orinoco

+**The Orinoco River**, like the Amazon, is one of the longest rivers in South America.
+It's drainage basin is nearly 900,000 square kilometers.
+Not as big and the Amazon, but pretty big!
+The Orinoco drains rainwater from Venezuela and Columbia to the Atlantic ocean.